 Our new, state-of-the-art Performing Arts and Events Centre boasts two well-equipped dance studios with a harlequin sprung-floor, a multimedia suite and a devising studio.

-Alongside your degree, you will have the opportunity to achieve professional dance teacher awards recognised by international employers.
-These include Imperial Society of Teachers of Dancing (ISTD) awards.
-We are the only UK university to offer this internationally-recognised dance accreditation as part of your study.
+While you're working towards your degree, you'll also have the opportunity (subject to audition) to achieve the Imperial Society of Teachers of Dancing (ISTD) Diploma in Dance Education.
+This is a unique opportunity to obtain this internationally-recognised dance accreditation as part of your study.

 Develop skills in a range of dance practises